axllent/ssbak/README.md

 ## Installation & requirements

 - Download a suitable binary for your architecture (see [releases](https://github.com/axllent/ssbak/releases/latest)), make it executable and place it in your $PATH.
 You can optionally save this as SSPak to use as a drop-in replacement for SSPak (see [limitations](#limitations)).
-- MySQL and MySQLDump must be installed.
+- MySQL and MySQLDump must be installed and in your $PATH.
 SSBak uses these system tools for backing up and restoring database backups.

 If you wish to compile SSBak from source you can `go get -u github.com/axllent/ssbak` (Go >= 1.11 required).